Linux Zoned Storage Support Overview

 Recommended Kernel Versions

-All kernel versions since 4.10 include ZBD support.
+All kernel versions since 4.10 include zoned block device support.
 However, as shown in the figure Kernel versions and features, some versions are recommended over others.

-Long Term Stable (LTS) Versions Kernel versions 4.14 and 4.19 are long term kernel stable versions which will see bug fix back-ports from fixes in the mainline (development) kernel.
-These versions thus benefit from stability improvements developed for higher versions.
-Fixes to the zoned block device support are also back-ported to these versions.
+Long Term Stable (LTS) Versions Kernel versions 4.14, 4.19, 5.4, 5.10 and 5.15 are long term stable kernel versions that include bug fixes backported from fixes in the mainline (development) kernel.
+These versions benefit from stability improvements that were developed for higher versions.
+Fixes to the zoned-block-device support infrastructure are also backported to these versions.

-Latest Stable Version While not necessarily marked as a long term stable version, the latest stable kernel version receives all bug fixes being developed with the mainline kernel version following it.
+Latest Stable Version While not necessarily marked as a long-term stable version, the latest stable kernel version receives all bug fixes developed in the main line of kernel development.
 Except if the version is tagged as a long term support version, back-port of fixes to a stable kernel version stops with the switch of the following version from mainline to stable.
 Using a particular kernel stable version for a long time is thus not recommended.

-For any stable or long term stable kernel version, it is recommended that system administrators use the latest available release within that version to ensure that all known problem fixes are applied.
+For any stable or long term stable kernel version, we recommend that system administrators use the latest available release within that version to ensure that all known fixes are applied.

 ZBD Support Restrictions

-In order to minimize the amount of changes to the block layer code, various existing features were reused.
-Furthermore, other kernel components that are not compatible with zoned block devices behavior and are too complex to change were left unmodified.
-This approach led to a set of device constraints that all zoned block devices must meet to be usable.
+In order to keep changes to the block layer code to a mimimum, various existing features of the block layer were reused (for instance, automatic splitting of IOs on LBA boundaries implemented for software RAID is one example of this reuse).
+Kernel components that are not compatible with the behavior of zoned block devices or were too complex to change were left unmodified.
+This resulted in a set of constraints that constrain all zoned block devices that work with Linux.

-Zone size While the ZBC and ZAC standards do not impose any constraint on the zone layout of a device, that is, zones can be of any size, the kernel ZBD support is restricted to zoned devices with all zones of equal size.
-The zone size must also be equal to a power of 2 number of logical blocks.
-Only the last zone of a device may optionally have a smaller size (a so called runt zone).
-This zone size restriction allows the kernel code to use the block layer "chunked" space management normally used for software RAID devices.
-The chunked space management uses power of two arithmetic (bit shift operations) to determine which chunk (i.e. which zone) is being accessed and ensure that block I/O operations do not cross zone boundaries.
+Zone size ZBC, ZAC, and ZNS standards do not impose any constraints on the zone layout of a device (this means that zones can be of any size), but kernel ZBD support is restricted to zoned devices on which all zones are of equal size.
+The zone size must also be equal to a number of logical blocks that is a power of 2.
+Only the last zone of a device may have a smaller size (a so called runt zone).
+This zone-size restriction allows the kernel code to use the block layer "chunked" space management that is normally used for software RAID devices.
+The chunked space management uses power-of-two arithmetic (bit shift operations) to determine which chunk (i.e. which zone) is being accessed and it also ensures that block I/O operations do not cross zone boundaries.

-Unrestricted Reads The ZBC and ZAC standards define the URSWRZ bit indicating if a device will return an error when a read is directed at a the unwritten sectors of a sequential zone, that is, for a read command accessing sectors that are after the write pointer position of a zone.
-Linux only supports ZBC and ZAC host managed disks allowing unrestricted read commands, or in other words, disks reporting the URSWRZ bit as not set.
-This restriction has been added to ensure that the block layer disk partition scanning process does not result in read commands failing whenever the disk partition table is checked.
+Unrestricted Reads The ZBC and ZAC standards define the URSWRZ bit, which determines whether a device will return an error when a read operation is directed at unwritten sectors of a sequential write required zone.
+(An example of this kind of read operation is when a read command accesses sectors that are after the write-pointer position of a zone.)
+Linux supports only ZBC and ZAC host-managed hard disks that allow unrestricted read commands.
+In other words, Linux supports only SMR hard disks that report that the URSWRZ bit is not set.
+This restriction has been added to ensure that the block-layer disk-partition-scanning process does not result in read commands that fail whenever the disk partition table is checked.

 Direct IO Writes The kernel page cache does not guarantee that cached dirty pages will be flushed to a block device in sequential sector order.
-This can lead to unaligned write errors if an application uses buffered writes to write the sequential write required zones of a device.
-To avoid this pitfall, applications directly using the block device without a file system should always write to host managed disk sequential zones using direct I/O operations, that is, issue
+This can lead to unaligned write errors if an application uses buffered writes to write to the sequential write required zones of a device.
+To avoid this pitfall, applications that directly use a zoned block device without a file system should always use direct I/O operations to write to the sequential write required zones of a host-managed disk (that is, they should issue

-write()system calls with a block device file open using the
+write()system calls with a block device "file open" that uses the

-All known ZBC and ZAC host-managed hard disks available on the market today have characteristics compatible with these requirements and can operate with a ZBD compatible Linux kernel.
+All known ZBC and ZAC host-managed hard disks that are available on the market today have characteristics compatible with these requirements and can operate with a ZBD-compatible Linux kernel.